mikedavissoftware/mikedavissoftware/README.md

 ### Hi there! 👋

 My name is Mike Davis, and I am a Full-Stack Web Developer, with ample experience in HTML, CSS, JavaScript, React, Ruby, and Ruby on Rails!
-I recently graduated from Flatiron School's Software Engineering program, and I've been continuing to sharpen my skills through freelance work & independent learning, exploring new technologies with each project.
+Having graduated from Flatiron School's Software Engineering program in February of 2023, I've continued to sharpen my skills through freelance work & independent learning, exploring new technologies with each project.
 For a curated list of my work, please visit <a href="https://mikedavissoftware.com/" target="_blank">my portfolio website</a>.

 Lately I have been learning more about Data Structures & Algorithms, Python, and Redux.